coherentgraphics/coherentpdf.js/README.md

 Use
 ---

+The file cpdflibtest.js uses every function in cpdf.js.

+In the dist/ directory:

 For development server-side with node: cpdf.js (minified version cpdf.min.js)

 Load with "const cpdf = require('cpdf.js')" if installed in npm, or "const cpdf